 - e.
 In the list of family fields, select the field whose value will be used to filter the list of values in the Valid Values list.
 The list will contain only the System Codes referenced from the System Code identified by the value in the field that you select here. - f.
-Click the Finish button to close the System Code Wizard.

-Click here to see an example of this functionality.
+Click the Finish button to close the System Code Wizard. - Click here to see an example of this functionality. - 5.
+Click the Finish button.